 100 Mile Runners will be able to drop off supplies for the aid stations.
-There will be tubs for this available the night before at Cabin #1, Dwellingup Caravan Park (from 7pm-8.30pm) and at the start line.
+There will be tubs for this available the night before at Dwellingup Adventures (from 7pm-8.30pm) and in the morning before the race commences.

 Ensure that your drop bags are labelled clearly with your name, race number, and the name of the aid station (we’ll provide more information soon on the number and names of aid stations!)

 Outside Support and Pacing

 Support can only be provided at the listed aid stations – your own support crew can provide unlimited assistance at each of the aid stations, however we request no assistance outside of the aid stations in fairness to those without a crew.

 Pacing is permitted from the half-way point (50mi).
 Runners may use one or multiple pacers, but only one at a time.
 Pacers are discouraged from “muling” (aka carrying supplies for the runner).